 From outdoor architecture to interior design to the historical considerations, we bring our full-circle expertise to every aspect of a loft renovation.
 We’re experts in technical matters and masters of methods.
 We also employ digital platforms to manage all the moving parts so that communication between our team, as well as communication with you, never falters.

 Find out more about how we address specific challenges with unique solutions at this behind-the-scenes look at one of our Soho loft renovations.

 A major component of our end-to-end approach is the fact that we include interior design in our scope of work.
 If you have a particular aesthetic in mind, we’ll imbue your home with it.
 If you’re not sure how you want the space to look, we’ll ask the right questions to draw it out of you.
 Our expertise in the visual elements of the renovation is as thorough as our architectural services and project management.

 When it comes to renovating loft interiors, the most common design goal is to create a contemporary, airy space that plays well with the natural openness of lofts while at the same time touching on some industrial elements, such as exposed brick walls or ductwork.
 If your goal is to incorporate the historicity and culture of your neighborhood, we know exactly what makes Park Slope different from Tribeca.

-Our specialty is full-scale gut renovations of lofts in New York, among many other types of properties.
-We do it all: bathrooms, kitchens, open concept living spaces, and everything in between!
-But don’t just take our word for it – browse our entire gallery of New York apartment renovations, then see What Our Clients Are Saying, first-hand.
-To get all the details on the projects and explore even more design inspiration via our blog, or contact us to start your renovation process.
+Our specialty is full-scale gut renovations of lofts in Manhattan and Brooklyn, among many other types of residential renovations in NYC.
+We do it all: bathrooms, kitchens, open concept living spaces, and everything in between.
+But don’t just take our word for it – browse our portfolio of NYC loft renovations, then see What Our Clients Are Saying, first-hand.
+Learn more about Gallery KBNY, explore more design inspiration via our blog, or contact us to start your renovation process.